Gaston III of Foix: Alliance with Charles VI

-In 1388, at age 20, Charles VI chose to begin governing the kingdom by himself, feeling he no longer had need of the tutelage of his uncles.
-The decision was made to visit the southern territories which had not received a visit from a sovereign for almost a century.
-The purpose of this journey was to put an end to the multiple abuses that had taken place in the region during the successive governments of the Dukes of Anjou and Berry.
-Beforehand, a representative of the king was sent to Orthez to discuss a marriage proposal, (Note: The Duke of Berry wished to marry Fébus' cousin Joan of Auvergne, who was raised at the Château Moncade.) but above all to carry out an overview of the main subjects concerning the Midi-Pyrénées with Fébus.
-Louis de Sancerre and Fébus discussed several topics at length: the succession of Foix-Béarn, (Note: Fébus, who was approaching 60, no longer had any legitimate descendants.) relations with the House of Armagnac, (Note: John III, Count of Armagnac succeeded his father in 1384.) and the status of Bigorre.
-(Note: Bigorre is theoretically French but, in fact, controlled militarily by Fébus.)
-Following these discussions, the first result to be obtained was a meeting between the Béarnaises and Armagnacs on 26 July 1389 to lay the foundations for a peace agreement.
+In 1388, Charles VI chose to tour the southern territories and sent Louis de Sancerre to discuss topics related Fébus' administration: the succession of Foix-Béarn, (Note: Fébus, who was approaching 60, no longer had any legitimate heirs.) relations with the House of Armagnac, (Note: John III, Count of Armagnac succeeded his father in 1384.) and the status of Bigorre.
+(Note: Bigorre is theoretically French but was controlled militarily by Fébus.)
+Following these discussions, a meeting between the Béarnaises and Armagnacs on 26 July 1389 laid the foundations for a peace agreement.
 A meeting between the king and Fébus was set to take place in Toulouse, though the Count of Foix demanded that this meeting not call into question the sovereign status of Béarn.
 Louis de Sancerre asked Fébus to clearly choose between the French and English in case hostilities resumed; Fébus then replied, "I hold my country of Béarn from God, from my sword, from my lineage and I have no need to put myself in bondage."

 Fébus meets Charles VI in Toulouse in 1390.
 Miniature attributed to Philippe de Mazerolles, Chronicles of Froissart, London, BL, Harley 4379, f° 29 v°.